Olster1/olster1.github.io/md_files/index.md

 #CARD
 #TITLE Articles
 #BR

+I'm interested in history & philosophy, escpecially of history & philosophy of science.
+I'm also interested in Software Development and Game Design.

 ####Direct 3d
 <a href="./direct3d_11_part1.html">Simple Direct3d: Part 1 - Create a Window</a>
 <a href="./direct3d_11_part2.html">Simple Direct3d: Part 2 - Creating a D3D Device and Device Context</a>